 Missing but not badly missed is the original 3-D Intermission with its special cards.
 We can still see the double fade right where the intermission was placed, however.

-It’s a real puzzle of corporate decision making.
+The disc is a real puzzle of corporate decision making.
 Universal commissioned a top-flight 3-D restoration for Revenge, only to severely compromise the release by jamming too much onto one disc.
 The 2-D version of Revenge suffers as well.
 With its diminished bit rate, it looks no better than a DVD.

 Just how does the compromised Revenge of the Creature look?
 Universal surely considers it acceptable even though it is way below the industry standard.
 Blu-ray 3-D normally looks every bit as good as flat encodings.
 Revenge is definitely inferior to the 3-D Black Lagoon on the first disc.
 Thinking positively, the underwater 3-D effect is is an improvement — those fish in the foreground really seem to be floating in the middle of my living room.
 But Revenge feels pale: less bright, less sharp and lacking the contrast ‘punch’ that one gets from full resolution Blu-ray 3-D. I’ve shown off my 3-D setup for many guests, most of whom had only vague memories of anaglyphic 3-D that never looked good.
-The Blu-ray 3-D on Mad Max, Kiss Me Kate and the first Creature blew them away, turning doubting viewers into Blu-ray 3-D fans.
+The Blu-ray 3-D on Mad Max, Kiss Me Kate and the first Creature blew them away, turning doubters into Blu-ray 3-D fans.

 Some ‘legacy,’ Universal!
 Saving a few dollars with a less than optimal encoding smacks of contempt older home video companies had for consumers, when they put out worthless ‘extra long play’ VHS tapes.
 They also tossed old pan-scan tape transfers onto DVD, something that even happened with films by Stanley Kubrick.
-We 3-D fans are happy that the studios haven’t completely abandoned the format, even if we have to go to Europe to obtain incredibly good 3-D releases of things like Pixar’s Coco.
+We 3-D fans are happy that the studios haven’t completely abandoned the format, even if we have to go to Europe to obtain 3-D releases of things like Pixar’s Coco.

 I’m predicting that Blu-ray 3-D might bounce back (perhaps with UltraHD 3-D?) when James Cameron’s Avatar sequels arrive.
 If Universal has any respect for its customers it will find a way to correct its Creature Legacy Collection as a professionally formatted Revenge of the Creature 3-D.

-The set retrieves the familiar extras from the old DVD restorations, many of which were produced by the respected David J. Skal.
+The set retrieves the familiar extras from the old DVD restorations, some of which were produced by the respected David J. Skal.
 Tom Weaver’s welcome commentaries cover all three pictures, with added lively banter from Bob Burns and Lori Nelson on the sequels.
-David J. Skal’s original Creature docu presents an abundance of Gill Man- related Hollywood lore such as the various he-men who portrayed the Creature and a basic primer on his various sculpted versions — the underwater monster suits were appreciably different than the walking-around monster suits.
+David J. Skal’s original Creature docu presents an abundance of Gill Man- related Hollywood lore such as the various he-men who portrayed the Creature and a primer on his various sculpted versions — the underwater monster suits were appreciably different than the walking-around monster suits.
 Mention is also made of the Gill Man’s nominal appearance in Billy Wilder’s The Seven Year Itch.
 Since the Creature inspired Marilyn Monroe’s emotional outburst on her way to that famous subway grating I always thought it appropriate that the famous photo of her skirt flying over her head should be amended, adding a scaly webbed claw reaching up from below.

 The extras include lots of production stills.
 One notable Revenge action still has Lori Nelson being manhandled by the Creature in the water during her kidnap.
-The great lighting shows her hair flying and flinging water as she screams.
+The backlight shows her hair flying and flinging water as she screams.
 It’s actually a frame blow-up from the movie.
 The pose always looked familiar, but I didn’t know why until one day I realized that the screaming female victim on the key poster art for 1963’s The Day of the Triffids is a copy of the exact same image, right down to the white summer dress worn by both female victims.
 Somebody tell Lori Nelson!

 I still stand by my philosophical / biological doubts, the question that cuts to the very core of Creature-philia: in the first film, does the Creature room with the Phantom of the Opera?
 What are those columns in his subaquatic lair, the ones that look like organ pipes?
 Also: The Gill Man comes from the headwaters of a tributary of the Amazon.
-That should make him a finger-snapping, fresh-water kind of guy.
+That should make him a fresh-water, finger-snapping kind of guy.
 Why doesn’t he turn belly-up and float dead when they dump him into a salt-water oceanarium tank?
 Hm?
 Yeah?
 Real scientists wouldn’t make a goof like that.

 Reviewed by Glenn Erickson